 For the Blueberry Cheesecake

 - 8 ounces frozen whipped topping (Cool Whip), thawed

 - Preheat oven to 350 degrees F.

-- Combine graham cracker crumbs, melted butter, and sugar in a food processor or a mixing bowl until well combined.
-Transfer to a 13- x 9-inch baking dish and press down firmly to form crust.
-Bake until edges are golden brown, 10 to 12 minutes.
+- Place the graham crackers in a bowl of a food processor and pulse until finely ground.
+Add the melted butter, and sugar and pulse again until well combined.
+Transfer the crumb mixture to a 9- x 13-inch baking dish and press down firmly to form an even layer.
+Bake until the edges are golden brown, 10 to 12 minutes.
 Set aside to cool completely before filling.

 - Use an electric mixer to beat together the cream cheese, sugar and vanilla.
 Use a spoon to fold in the whipped topping and mix until well combined.
-Carefully spread cheesecake mixture over prepared crust.
+Carefully spread cheesecake mixture over the cooled crust.

-- Spoon blueberry topping on top of filling, spreading out evenly.
-Cover and refrigerate for several hours or overnight.
-Slice into squares and serve.
+- Cover and refrigerate for several hours or overnight.
+Then, slice into squares and serve.